 The Group acts as a mortgage broker that provides its customers with advice and support and receives commission payments on loans originated through its network of customers.

 The Group provides financial advisory, trustee and fund management services to its customers and receives advisory service fees.

 Real estate services

-The Group conducts real estate services through N1 Realty Pty Ltd and Sydney Boutique Properties Pty Ltd (sold and discontinued on 10 March 2023).
-The services are focused on rental property management and property sales.
+The Group conducts real estate services through N1 Realty Pty Ltd focuses on the property sales.